munyasya21/shop-yangu/README.md

 Utilizes getStaticProps for fetching data at build time

-Technologies Used
+# Technologies Used

-Next.js: A React framework for building server-rendered applications.
+**Next.js**: A React framework for building server-rendered applications.

-Tailwind CSS: A utility-first CSS framework for creating custom designs.
+**Tailwind CSS**: A utility-first CSS framework for creating custom designs.

-Ionicons: A set of premium icons for web and mobile applications. db.json: A mock database file used for storing shop and product data.
+**Ionicons**: A set of premium icons for web and mobile applications.

+**db.json**: A mock database file used for storing shop and product data.

-Getting Started
+# Getting Started
 To get a local copy of this project up and running, follow these steps:

 Clone the Repository:git clone https://github.com/munyasy21/shop-yangu.git